A Quick Guide to Dynamics 365 Team Member Licences

 In this post we are focusing on the light user licensing option for Microsoft Dynamics 365.

-Microsoft terms light Microsoft Dynamics 365 users as Team Members and these licences are designed for individuals who only need limited access across Dynamics 365 apps.
+Microsoft terms light Microsoft Dynamics 365 users as Team Members, and these licences are for individuals who only need limited access across Dynamics 365 tables.

-Through a Team Member licence, users have full read access across all Dynamics 365 applications including Sales, Customer Service and Project Service.
-A 'full' user of Dynamics 365 for a single role-based first party app will also have Team Member capabilities.
+Users can have full read access across all Dynamics 365 tables, including Sales, Customer Service and Project Service.
+A 'full' user of Dynamics 365 for a single role-based first-party app will also have Team Member capabilities.

-For example, a user licensed with the Sales app would also be able to use Team capabilities to read Customer Service data such as entitlements, subject to the normal Dynamics user security permissions.
+For example, a user licensed with the Sales app could also use Team capabilities to read Customer Service data such as entitlements, subject to the standard Dynamics user security permissions.

-Team Member licenses are an important consideration as these enable Dynamics to be shared with more individuals within an organisation at a significantly lower rate compared to the price of a full app.
+Team Member licenses are a useful consideration by enabling Dynamics to be shared with more individuals at a significantly lower rate compared to the price of a full licence.